RahulParmarRP/MapSearchView/README.md

 This small app which include location updates and geofencing with notification updates.
 The Database is given in a folder notifymeGeofence which is to be placed in htdocs of xampp folder.
 And notify_me.sql is included which we have to import through phpmyadmin.

+PHP api used in the application can be found in https://github.com/RahulParmarRP/MapSearchView/tree/master/notifymeGeofence